-All alleged violations should be reported by faculty members to the Office of the Academic Dean.
+All alleged violations should be reported by faculty members to the appropriate Academic Dean.
 Centralization of authority, responsibility and record-keeping is essential for fair and impartial administration of the Student Conduct Code.
-Students should report cases to the instructor or to the Academic Dean.
-The Academic Dean shall inform the instructor of alleged violations that have been reported by students.
+Students should report cases to the instructor or to that Academic Dean.
+That Academic Dean shall inform the instructor of alleged violations that have been reported by students.

 Where cheating is discovered or suspected, the instructor should inform the student(s) involved and undertake an investigation of the matter.
 If the instructor is then convinced that a violation did occur, the following procedure should be used:

-Any contested accusation of cheating, plagiarism or other academic misconduct in an examination or assignment submitted by a student to satisfy course requirements will be adjudicated by a faculty-student committee appointed by the Academic Dean in consultation with the President/Rector of Holy Apostles.
+Any contested accusation of cheating, plagiarism or other academic misconduct in an examination or assignment submitted by a student to satisfy course requirements will be adjudicated by a faculty-student committee appointed by the appropriate Academic Dean in consultation with the President/Rector of Holy Apostles College and Seminary.
 In this case, the instructor should withhold the student’s grade until after adjudication.

-Specific procedures to be followed in the adjudication of cases of academic misconduct have been established by Holy Apostles.
-Procedural fairness is basic to the proper enforcement of Holy Apostles’ policies and campus regulations.
+Specific procedures to be followed in the adjudication of cases of academic misconduct have been established by Holy Apostles College and Seminary.
+Procedural fairness is basic to the proper enforcement of Holy Apostles College and Seminary’s policies and campus regulations.
 Procedures must ensure fairness not only for students accused of academic dishonesty but also for victims of dishonest acts, e.g., other students.
 The confidence of students and instructors in the procedures must be maintained.